-Link: Apply for a Bilt credit card, whether you’re a new or existing cardmember
+Link: Apply for a Bilt credit card, with three options to choose from

 In this post:

-Meanwhile I think the $495 Bilt Palladium Card is the product that’s most worth considering.
+I think the Bilt Palladium Card is the product that’s most worth considering.
 Why?
 For one, the card has a welcome bonus of 50,000 bonus points and Bilt Gold status after spending $4,000 within three first three months (on non-housing purchases), plus $300 Bilt Cash upon approval.

-We’ve never seen a Bilt card have a formal welcome bonus before, and that’s absolutely worth taking advantage of, as the other two cards don’t offer any points with the bonus.
+Other than this, we’ve never seen a Bilt card have a formal welcome bonus before, and that’s absolutely worth taking advantage of, as the other two cards don’t offer any points with the bonus.
 At a minimum, the card is worth giving a try for a year.

 Beyond that, what intrigues me about the card is simple — it offers 2x Bilt points on everyday spending, which is pretty incredible.
-Bilt points are valuable, as they can be transfered to Alaska Atmos Rewards, World of Hyatt, and a variety of other programs.
+Bilt Rewards points are valuable, as they can be transfered to Alaska Atmos Rewards, World of Hyatt, and a variety of other programs.

 While we’ve seen some transferable points cards offer 2x points, I think being able to earn Bilt points at that rate is incredible, and probably beats the other options.

-- $3 in Bilt Cash is worth 100 Bilt points on your total rent or mortgage payments, at the rate of 1x points; put another way, you’d get $4,000 worth of housing payments (4,000 points) with $3,000 in spending,
+- $3 in Bilt Cash is worth 100 Bilt points on your total rent or mortgage payments, at the rate of 1x points; put another way, you’d get $4,000 worth of housing payments (4,000 points) with $3,000 in spending

 - $200 in Bilt Cash (which you’d unlock after $5,000 in spending) can be redeemed for one extra point per dollar on $5,000 worth of non-housing spending, meaning you’d earn 3x points per dollar spent on everyday spending; you can unlock this perk up to five times per year, for up to $25,000 worth of spending